Colombia Taxes for Expats: Income, Property, and Investment Rules Explained

 Understanding Tax Residency in Colombia

-Determining your tax residency status is the first and most important step in understanding colombia taxes for expats.
-Your residency status defines what income you must report, whether you must disclose foreign assets, and how the DIAN will calculate your annual tax obligations.
-For U.S. citizens working remotely, digital nomads, retirees, or foreign investors, this classification influences every aspect of tax compliance in Colombia.
+Determining your tax residency status is the first and most important step in managing Colombia taxes for expats.
+Your residency status defines what income you must report, whether you must disclose foreign assets, and how the DIAN (Colombia’s tax authority) will calculate your annual obligations.

 When Are You Considered a Tax Resident?